-- a three and a half-year 60-credit part-time option, which consists of two Generalist/Foundation years and two Specialized practice/Concentration years, and - a two-year 30-credit part-time Advanced Standing option.
+- a three and a half-year 60-credit part-time option, which consists of two Generalist Practice years and two Specialized practice years, and - a two-year 30-credit part-time Advanced Standing option, which consists of the specialized practice curriculum.
 Students admitted into Advanced Standing are required to complete a summer orientation.